awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 ## RequestError timeout error when running CodeBuild in a proxy server<a name="code-request-timeout-error"></a>

- **Issue:** You receive an error similar to `RequestError: send request failed caused by: Post https://logs.<your-region>.amazonaws.com/: dial tcp 52.46.158.105:443: i/o timeout` from CloudWatch Logs or `Error uploading artifacts: RequestError: send request failed caused by: Put https://<your-bucket>.s3.<your-region>.amazonaws.com/*: dial tcp 52.219.96.208:443: connect: connection refused` from Amazon S3\.
+ **Issue:** You receive a `RequestError` error similar to one of the following:
++  `RequestError: send request failed caused by: Post https://logs.<your-region>.amazonaws.com/: dial tcp 52.46.158.105:443: i/o timeout` from CloudWatch Logs\.
++  `Error uploading artifacts: RequestError: send request failed caused by: Put https://your-bucket.s3.your-aws-region.amazonaws.com/*: dial tcp 52.219.96.208:443: connect: connection refused` from Amazon S3\.

  **Possible causes:**
 + `ssl-bump` is not configured properly\.
 + Your organization's security policy does not allow you to use `ssl_bump`\.
-+ Proxy configuration is not added to the buildspec file\.
++  Your buildspec file does not have proxy settings specified using a `proxy` element\.

 **Recommended solutions:**
 + Make sure `ssl-bump` is configured properly\.
 If you use Squid for your proxy server, see [ Configure Squid as an Explicit Proxy Server](use-proxy-server.md#use-proxy-server-explicit-squid-configure)\.